 After the payment you will receive the report and an invoice in pdf format.

 The report is written in English and delivered by e-mail after the payment.

 To order or ask a question, send an email at email@example.com

 Single User License : the report can be used by the individual purchaser only.

 Several Users License : the report can be used by 2 up to 5 employees within the purchasing company.

 Global License : the report can be shared globally by unlimited users within the purchasing company.

 Thank you for reading us !

-© Copyright 2019 – Swann Bigot, legal expert and consultant in the emerging markets.
+© Copyright 2020 – Swann Bigot, legal expert and consultant in emerging markets.